milanvidakovic/FPGAcustomasm/README.md

 # customasm
-This is a fork of the original customasm.
-It is made for the FPGA-based CPU

 This is an assembler that takes custom instruction set definitions and uses them to assemble source files.
 This can be useful if you'd like to test out a new virtual machine's bytecode,